deepfactor-io/appsec-village-pod-dc31/README.md

 all nameserver lookups will generally flow through this daemon, it is likely not something being monitored.
-Further, even if it was monitored, the monitoring tool would only end up seeing a stream of outbound DNS lookups, without any of correlating which request came from which process.
+Further, even if it was monitored, the monitoring tool would only end up seeing a stream of outbound DNS lookups, without any of correlating which request came from which process (this information would be "hidden" from view since all queries appear to originate from systemd-resolvd, not the actual application).

 If we created a TCP connection on port 53 to 127.0.0.53 (the aliased loopback address used by systemd-resolved), we could issue our DNS (DGA) request in a